- 1. Name of the medicinal product

 DistributionData from in vitro studies indicate that perampanel is approximately 95% bound to plasma proteins.In vitro studies show that perampanel is not a substrate or significant inhibitor of organic anion transporting polypeptides (OATP) 1B1 and 1B3, organic anion transporters (OAT) 1, 2, 3, and 4, organic cation transporters (OCT) 1, 2, and 3, and the efflux transporters P-glycoprotein and Breast Cancer Resistance Protein (BCRP).

 BiotransformationPerampanel is extensively metabolised via primary oxidation and sequential glucuronidation.
-Primary oxidative metabolism is mediated by CYP3A based on results of in vitro studies using recombinant human CYPs and human liver microsomes.
-However, the metabolism has not been completely elucidated and other pathways cannot be excluded.
+The metabolism of perampanel is mediated primarily by CYP3A based on clinical study results in healthy subjects administered radiolabeled perampanel and supported by in vitro studies using recombinant human CYPs and human liver microsomes.
 Following administration of radiolabeled perampanel, only trace amounts of perampanel metabolites were observed in plasma.

 EliminationFollowing administration of a radiolabeled perampanel dose to 8 healthy elderly subjects, 30% of recovered radioactivity was found in the urine and 70% in the faeces.
 In urine and faeces, recovered radioactivity was primarily composed of a mixture of oxidative and conjugated metabolites.
 In a population pharmacokinetic analysis of pooled data from 19 Phase 1 studies, the average t1/2 of perampanel was 105 hours.
 When dosed in combination with the strong CYP3A inducer carbamazepine, the average t1/2 was 25 hours.